ansys/pyaedt-toolkits-antenna/doc/source/getting-started.rst

       :width: 800
       :alt: UI opened from AEDT, design tab

-The wizard is connected directly to the AEDT session.
+The Antenna Toolkit Wizard is connected directly to the AEDT session.
 For wizard usage information, see :doc:`toolkit/ui`.

 .. _install_toolkit_console_ui: